Entropy production of active particles in underdamped regime: Abstract

 \section{Abstract}

-The present work investigates the effect of inertia on the entropy production rate $\Pi$ for all canonical models of active particles, for different dimensions and type of confinement.
-To calculate $\Pi$, the link between the entropy production and dissipation of heat rate is explored.
-By analyzing the Kramers equation in a stationary state, alternative formulations of $\Pi$ are obtained and the virial theorem for active particles is derived.
-Exact results are obtained for particles in unconfined environment and in a harmonic trap.
+The present work investigates the effect of inertia on the entropy production rate $\Pi$ for all canonical models of active particles for different dimensions and the type of confinement.
+To calculate $\Pi$, the link between the entropy production and dissipation of heat rate is explored resulting in a simple and intuitive expression.
+By analyzing the Kramers equation, alternative formulations of $\Pi$ are obtained and the virial theorem for active particles is derived.
+Exact results are obtained for particles in an unconfined environment and in a harmonic trap.
 In both cases, $\Pi$ is independent of temperature.
-In contrast, for active particles in 1D box, thermal fluctuations are found to reduce $\Pi$.
+For the case of a harmonic trap, $\Pi$ attains a maximal value for $\tau = \omega^{-1}$ where $\tau$ is the persistence time and $\omega$ is the natural frequency of an oscillator.
+For active particles in 1D box, or other non-harmonic potentials, thermal fluctuations are found to reduce $\Pi$.